 Because he served in Vietnam himself, our founder, Brother Wayne White, had a special place in his heart for his fellow veterans, especially those who had fallen on hard times.
 This led to his establishing Heroes Home Gate in 2009, a short-term residence for homeless veterans.
 We offer this service in partnership with the U.S. Veterans Administration’s Healthcare for Homeless Veterans program.

 The Heroes Home Gates program has successfully placed almost 90% of those who have stayed with us in permanent housing.
-We provide a healthy, homelike environment, where homeless veterans are able to get out of the daily struggle for survival.
+We provide a healthy, homelike environment, where nearly 100 homeless male veterans each year are able to get out of the daily struggle for survival.
 Besides basic food and shelter, residents can participate in a variety of spiritual and recovery activities.

 Case management and other supportive services allow them to work toward securing permanent housing, investigate career options, and take advantage of the services available to them through the VA.
 When permanent housing is secured, we assist them with furniture and other household items to successfully move into their own homes.

 For more information about Heroes Home Gate, you may call (816) 863-8224.